 The shift to great reliance on local funding will be tricky.

 There will be hard questions to answer about the right ratio of local to federal funding, as well as the ratio of public to private investment.
-Early drafts suggested incorporating a "lookback" period so that state and localities that recently raised infrastructure funding and levies would get some credit.
+Early drafts suggested incorporating a "lookback" period so that states and localities that recently raised infrastructure funding and levies would get some credit.

 Additionally, many communities are concerned about new costs imposed as a result of the recently enacted tax reform legislation.